a familiar name for a person

 the articulation of speech with regards to intelligibility

 St. Louis teachers, on the other hand, tended to act very strictly, and talked down to their students from the lofty heights of education and whitefolks’

 not to be placated or appeased or moved by entreaty

 Their jobs and their family set them apart, but they were best known for their

 There was no police investigation nor social

-characterized by profanity or cursing
+characterized by cursing